MIWP 4a: Set up sub-group on Persistent Identifiers (PID)

 #6 Updated by Christian Ansorge almost 6 years ago

 Find attached the updated version of the Terms of Reference for MIWP-4a: Persistent Identifiers (PID).
 Any comments are welcome.

 Special thanks to Morten Borrebæk, Chris Schubert, Markus Seifert and Andrea Perego for their contribution in the process of specifying the the issues and tasks for this particular working group.

-#7 Updated by Michael Lutz over 5 years ago
+#7 Updated by Michael Lutz almost 6 years ago

 Thanks, Christian and all, for the updated proposal.